Table of Contents

 Heading tags

-H1 – H6 tags display text at different sizes and are used for page titles, subheadings and other ways to break up content.
+H1 – H6 tags display text at different sizes and are used for page titles, subheadings, and other ways to break up content.

 The H1 tag (<h1></h1>) is used to designate the most important copy on the page, such as its title.

-Used after H1, the H2 tag (<h2></h2>) is then used to designate the second most important copy in a page, such as a subheading.
+Used after H1, the H2 tag (<h2></h2>) is then used to designate the second most crucial copy on a page, such as a subheading.

 And finally, H3 tags (<h3></h3>) can be used to break up the text into further subsections.

-Although H4, H5 and H6 tags are rarely used, they work using the same principles as above.
+Although H4, H5, and H6 tags are rarely used, they work using the same principles as above.

 Nested tags